-- Renaissance Man: Gets the top marks in the school, she knows martial arts, is able to play 20 different musical instruments, she can dance, dress so well she gives others fashion advice, etc.
+- Renaissance Man: Gets the top marks in the school, she knows martial arts, is able to play 20 different musical instruments, she can dance, dress so well she gives others fashion advice, can surf a 30 foot wave, rides a skateboard down an under-construction building in a snowstorm, etc.

 - Sexophone: Her first theme song, Madoka no Teema and she's a great Sax player herself.